Fitness Savvy has compiled a list of the best rowing machines for home use in 2023 and sorted them by category.

 Water Rowing Machines

-The feel of these is as close to real rowing as you can get.
+These provide a realistic feel – perhaps as close to actual rowing as you get.

-The major drawback is that to increase or decrease the resistance, you must physically add or remove water.
+The major drawback is that you must physically add or remove water to increase or decrease the resistance.

-Again, they are more expensive than magnetic rowers – and can even be more expensive than air rowers, too.
+Again, they are more expensive than magnetic rowers – and can even be more costly than air rowers.

 Is it foldable?